nialldbarber/react-native-nitro-wallet/README.md

 </array>
 ```
 - If you already have an entitlements file, then you don't need to follow the above, you can simply add the above code block to that file.
-- Using the wildcard `<string>$(TeamIdentifierPrefix)*</string>`, is auto-generated, but is a bit flaky on newer React Native versions.
+- The wildcard (`<string>$(TeamIdentifierPrefix)*</string>`), is auto-generated when adding Wallet capabilities via xcode, but it can be flaky on newer versions of React Native.
 If you find this library is not working (adding, viewing, deleting passes etc), then try removing the wildcard and explicitly putting in your Pass Type ID like so: `<string>$(TeamIdentifierPrefix)pass.your.pass.type.id</string>`
 - Once this is done, re-run:

 ```bash